corentindautreme/corentindautreme.github.io/_posts/2024-12-9-Revisiting-Lys-A-Eurovision-Flavored-Social-Media-Bot.md

 and, <span class="tooltip-toggle" aria-label="Months after Melon Husk bought the platform and turned it into an absolute shitshow, driving advertisers to run off as, apparently, being shown next to literal n*zis isn't a great look">
 a few months
 later</span>, [totally-not-trying-to-replace-failing-X-formerly-Twitter](https://www.threads.net/@mosseri/post/CuZ3LjhNl0m)
-Threads, a platform <span class="tooltip-toggle" aria-label="See, totally not a replacer">hastily put together by Meta to fill what was more and more shaping to become a void in the World Wide Web</span>, it became <span class="tooltip-toggle" aria-label="In the case of Threads, a fun challenge is all it was - it boasts a grand total of 20 followers there (against well over 400 on Bluesky)">relevant, and a fun challenge</span>, to deploy Lys to more platforms.
+Threads, a platform hastily put together by Meta to fill what was more and more shaping to become a void in the World Wide Web, it became <span class="tooltip-toggle" aria-label="In the case of Threads, a fun challenge is all it was - it boasts a grand total of 20 followers there (against well over 400 on Bluesky)">relevant, and a fun challenge</span>, to deploy Lys to more platforms.
 Threads, with its (now fulfilled) ambition to <span class="tooltip-toggle" aria-label="Anytime now in the EU I'm sure (edit: I started writing this article in December 2024 (I know I know), came back to it in August 2025, and we're still waiting lol)">
 open up to the Fediverse</span>, was